Stratio/sparta/doc/src/site/sphinx/cluster.rst

 Cluster Execution
 ***********

 In Sparkta is possible run policies over a Spark Cluster.
-Sparkta need one Cluster Manager for run that can be Mesos, Yarn and Spark StandAlone.
+Sparkta need one Cluster Manager for run, and this that can be Mesos, Yarn and Spark StandAlone.
 With this mode the user can run a lot of policies in the same Spark cluster with more than one Spark context.